 Add the water to the pan, covering the beef.
 Add a teaspoon of salt, the whole peeled onion, and the herb bouquet.
 Bring to the boil and then reduce to a simmer.

 Cover, and leave to cook for 3 – 3 1/2 hours until the beef is tender.
-Check on it regularly, ensuring you skim off the surface fat regularly.
+Check on it regularly, ensuring you skim off the surface fat regularly with a ladle.
 Add more water when required.

 While the beef is cooking, prepare the vegetables.
 Peel and chop all the vegetables into chunks.
 I tend to cut the carrots at a angle.
 For the leeks wash and prepare, by cutting of the ends and then slice into discs.